From one degree of glory to the next..

-Anonymous asked: What convinces you of God, his existence, his word, his necessity in life.
+Anonymous said: What convinces you of God, his existence, his word, his necessity in life.
 I just feel like I'm living a lie pretending to follow it and it's not needed.

 Wow anon.
 Thanks for your honesty.
 I’ve been there and it can be pretty confusing, particularly if, at one point you didn’t pretend or if you grew up in a Christian environment and it’s all you know.